MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-firewall/includes/4-when-to-use-azure-firewall.md

 ## You want to protect your network against infiltration

 A common goal of many malicious actors is to infiltrate your network.
-These unauthorized users might want to use your network resources or they might want to view, steal, or destroy sensitive or proprietary data.
+These intruders might want to use your network resources or view, steal, or destroy sensitive or proprietary data.

 Azure Firewall is designed to help prevent such intrusions.
 For example, an attacker might try to infiltrate the network by requesting access to a network resource.
 Azure Firewall uses stateful inspection of network packets to examine the context of such requests.
 If a request is a response to earlier legitimate activity, then the firewall will likely allow the request; if a request came seemingly out of nowhere—as would the request sent by a would-be infiltrator—then the firewall would deny the request.